zaro0508/Agora-infra/README.md

 to AWS.

+# Architecture
+Agora runs on AWS as an Elastic Beanstalk app.

+![alt text][architecture]

+## Security
+The instances running agora and the database for it runs in a private subnet which means neither the instances nor the database are accessible from the internet.

 # Workflow
 There is a specific workflow for making changes to the infrastructure.
 * Make pull requests to this repo
 * Get someone to review and approve your changes
 * Change is merged after being approved
 * Travis runs a build to test the infrastructure templates
-* Travis deploys the infrastructure updates to AWS
+* Travis deploys the updated infrastructure to AWS

 ## Continuous Integration